-CEO, Parisian Family Office.
+Parisian Family Office, CEO.
 Began Wall Street 1982.
-Drexel Burnham Lambert alum.
+Drexel Burnham alum.
 Founded investment firm, Native American Advisors, '95.
-White Earth Chippewa, raised on reservations.
+White Earth Chippewa, raised on many reservations.
 Conservative.
-NYSE/FINRA arbitrator.
+NYSE/FINRA arb.
 Pureblood, clot-shot free.
-In a world on a social media dopamine binge, he trades from GHOST RANCH on the Yellowstone River in MT, TN farm, PAMELOT or CASA TULE', his winter camp in Los Cabos, Mexico.
+Trading in a world on a social media dopamine binge, from GHOST RANCH on the Yellowstone River in MT, TN farm, PAMELOT or CASA TULE', his winter camp in Los Cabos, Mexico.
 Always been, will always be, an optimist.
-Answer to no one.
+Play by my own rules.

 Friday, February 03, 2012